sdan/vlite/README.md

 # VLite V2

-Improvements upon the original [VLite](https://github.com/sdan/vlite).
+V2 is a collection and implementation of improvements upon the original amazing [VLite](https://github.com/sdan/vlite).
 Blazing fast and with even more features.
-You can find the original information about the project from Surya [here](https://twitter.com/sdand/status/1676256437918633984).
 All written in < 200 lines of Python!
 Download via `pip install vlite2`.
 PyPi project found [here](https://pypi.org/project/vlite2/).

 # Implemented V2 Improvements